leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 * Module maturity

   I'm used to Spring Security authentication and authorization programming model and maturity.
-I was unpleasantly suprised with the state of things with Play Framework modules.
+I was unpleasantly suprised with the state of things with Play modules.
 Some of them seems mature, but require quite a lot of boilerplate code to start with.
 Other just break binary compatibility too often (it happens when the only version to depend to in public repository is SNAPSHOT one).